Going to school far from home is exciting and, at times, intimidating. At the University of Oregon, we work hard to make sure you feel at home.

 The UO Campus and Eugene

-Choose to live on-campus and you’ll find academic support, a community designed to meet your needs as a student, and hundreds of peers, some of whom will become your lifelong friends.
+All freshmen at UO live on campus.
+Living on-campus will enable you to find academic support, a community designed to meet your needs as a student, and hundreds of peers, some of whom will become your lifelong friends.
 Find information about living on campus in university apartments with University Housing.
 You can also visit our private off-campus housing website for information about living in private off-campus housing, including resources and roommates.